 It is a felony in all states if someone leaves the scene of an accident where someone dies.

 If someone makes the mistake of fleeing the scene after an accident, there are ways for him/her to face the consequences of their actions.
 A police officer will arrive on the scene and will conduct their investigation.
 This may include you as well as any witnesses who saw the accident.
 Police officers will look for footage of the accident, such as traffic light cameras, or cameras from nearby businesses.
 Any evidence that is available will help in trying to find the person who fled the scene.
 With all of the information provided by you and any witnesses, the police can begin actively searching for the other driver.

 The officer may issue a warrant for the arrest of the person who fled the scene and criminal charges may be filed.
 The officers may ask for the other driver to turn themselves in.
 It will sound much better to a judge or jury that the driver took responsibility for their actions.
-Even if the police do not file criminal chargers, you may still be belt to pursue a civil claim for any damages.
+Even if the police do not file criminal chargers, you may still be able to pursue a civil claim for damages.
 The judge and/or jury may conclude that the other person’s fleeing from the scene as an admission of some guilt.